evoll/awg-easy/docs/content/examples/tutorials/adguard.md

 ## Prerequisites

-- A working [wg-easy](./basic-installation.md) and [Traefik](./traefik.md) setup from the previous guides.
+- A working [awg-easy](./basic-installation.md) and [Traefik](./traefik.md) setup from the previous guides.

 /// warning | Important: Following this guide will reset your WireGuard configuration.
-The process involves re-creating the `wg-easy` container and its data, which means **all existing WireGuard clients and settings will be deleted.**
+The process involves re-creating the `awg-easy` container and its data, which means **all existing WireGuard clients and settings will be deleted.**

 You will need to create your clients again after completing this guide.
 ///